 Different stages of the app development life cycle require you to use different tools.
 The quick reference chart below illustrates the stages of app development and the commonly used tools associated with each platform.

 Although the tools may vary between iOS and BlackBerry 10 app development, the high-level process is essentially the same.
 Here’s the process for creating a simple app on both tools:

 Setting up your project

 To create a Cascades project, you specify a project name and select from one of the templates that you want to use to get started.
-For more information on setting up a project, see Creating projects and targets.
+For more information on setting up a project, see Managing projects and devices.

 Designing and creating the UI

-Using the Cascades Exporter you can design your UI and export the assets so that they can be imported into the QNX Momentics IDE.
-For more information on Cascades Exporter, see Using Cascades Exporter.
+Using the Cascades Exporter you can design your UI and export the assets so that they can be imported into the Momentics IDE for BlackBerry.
+For more information on Cascades Exporter, see Explore Cascades Exporter

 Writing your code

-Using the Cascades Builder, you can write your code, preview your work, and manage your app assets.
-For more information on using the Cascades Builder, see Explore Cascades Builder.
+Using the QML Editing perspective in the Momentics IDE, you can write your code, preview your work, and manage your app assets.
+For more information on using the QML Editing perspective, see The QML Editing perspective

 Building and simulating